ThePrimeagen/kata-machine/README.md

 I have just started to add algorithms, so the number of supported algorithms is limited at the moment, but will grow fairly quick.

+### WARNING
+OUT OF DATE.
+We have quite a few more.  need to update
 ### Supported Algorithm
 * Insertion sort
 * Merge sort